rmarshall31/sail_lanier/README.md

 if everything goes as planned your site should be available on http://127.0.0.1:8000/

-# Managing the production instance
+# managing the production instance
 in order to manage the production and development instance, you must have AWS IAM credentials and the `prod.py` or `dev.py` config file.

 to recertify